uwegeercken/rule_maintenance/README.md

 Rule groups also have a validity date, defining from which date until which other date the group is valid.
 This allows to define time frames in which rules are to be used or not.

+Note 1: make sure that you have imported the database schema.
+Note 2: adjust the web.xml file - containing database connection information - according to your local settings.